 Applicants invited for an interview will be notified by email on Interview Notification Day.
-Prior to COVID-19, RJDCF required applicants to have an onsite, in person interview.
-Reflective of the APPIC 2021 Internship Applicant Survey Results, RJDCF HSP Internship Program will conduct internship interviews in 2022 using a HIPAA compliant video platform.
+The RJDCF HSP Internship Program will conduct internship interviews in 2023 using a HIPAA compliant video platform.
 Those invited to a virtual interview should have a computer or phone with video/audio capabilities in order to participate in their interview.
 In rare circumstances where an interviewee does not have access to video capabilities or video transmission is disrupted during the interview, a phone interview will be acceptable.
 Any reasobale accommodation required will be provided for intern applicants to participate in their interviews.
 We will also offer a Virtual Open House to applicants after each phase of interviews where applicants can meet and ask questions to current clinical supervisors, the training director, and current interns, and watch a video with a virtual tour of the prison grounds and information on the multiple inmate programs offered at RJDCF.